tytydraco/yessleep/out/Visitor.md

 It's 2:38 A.M.

-Of all Night’s children, she cradles this hour closest to her.
+Of all Night’s children, she cradles this hour closest to her breast.

 It’s an hour of phantoms.

 This is the third night in a row I’ve woken up around this time with an audible “Hello?” escaping my lips.

-I’m on the top floor of an old machine shop my family owns, in a dingy apartment, sleeping on a futon with one of those shitty 2” thick cushions you make your friends sleep on when they’re too drunk to go anywhere else.
+I’m on the top floor of an old machine shop my family owns, in a dingy apartment, sleeping on a futon with one of those shitty 2” thick cushions you send your friends to when they’re too drunk to go anywhere else.

 Not that I have any friends these days.